palistra/devops-demolabs/InterConnect/Extended/lab-3-create-catalog-toolchain-by-hand.md

    export APP_URL=http://$(cf app $CF_APP_NAME | grep urls: | awk '{print $2}')
    ```
    ![CatalogAPIBuildDeployScript](screenshots/CatalogAPIBuildDeployScript.png)
-4. Click **SAVE**.
-5. The bash script just entered into the Deploy Script references both the _CF_APP_NAME_ and _APP_URL_ environment variable (remember, _$CF_APP_ is provided by default).
+5. The bash script just entered into the Deploy Script references both the _CF_APP_NAME_ and _APP_URL_ environment variables (remember, _CF_APP_ is provided by default).
 These two environment variables are used to pass information between jobs in this stage and need to be added to the environment variables as Text.
 6. Click the **ENVIRONMENT PROPERTIES** tab.
 7. Click **ADD PROPERTY** and select **Text Property**.
 8. Enter **CF_APP_NAME** as the 'Name'.
 Do not enter anything for the 'Value'.